amarhafizuddeen/boxnovel/README.md

 # Boxnovel

 A web scrapping application developed using php.
-(The coding structure is messy since I focused on the functionality only)
+Note: The coding structure is messy since I focused on the functionality only.

 # What I Learned